sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

 - Ruby's convention is to use underscores between words in names (a.k.a.
 'snake_case').
 Constants start with a capital letter.

-- Use Atom tab completion to avoid the common, and hard to find error of writing `def method_name` and forgetting the closing `end`.
+- Use VSCodes tab completion to avoid the common, and hard to find error of writing `def method_name` and forgetting the closing `end`.
 Good indentation will help with this as well.